iFlow CLI GitHub Action

 Input Description Required Default

-settings_json Complete settings.json content (JSON string) ❌ No -
+settings_json Complete ~/.iflow/settings.json content (JSON string).
+If provided, this will override other configuration options. ❌ No -

 base_url Custom base URL for iFlow API ❌ No https://apis.iflow.cn/v1